Dansby Swanson Player Props: Cubs vs. Angels

-On Tuesday, Dansby Swanson (.306 batting average in his past 10 games, with a double, a triple, a home run, three walks and five RBI) and the Chicago Cubs face the Los Angeles Angels, whose starting pitcher will be Tyler Anderson.
-First pitch is at 9:38 PM ET.
+Dansby Swanson -- with a slugging percentage of .474 in his past 10 games, including one home run -- will be in action for the Chicago Cubs against the Los Angeles Angels, with Jaime Barria on the hill, on June 7 at 9:38 PM ET.

 Dansby Swanson Game Info & Props vs. the Angels